 If we can choose our friends but can't choose our family, at least we can choose to give our inheritance to those we care about over those we might share a couple of features with.
 What we have in common with our brothers and sisters, mother and father, is often no more than a nose or a skin tone, hair colouring or a similar jawline.
 I would notice some of these features were present and correct whenever I would visit my mother, in her Black Isle cottage. and noticed them still more pertinently as we travelled with a friend of hers further north recently.
 I had a few months before bought a four-wheel drive jeep after moving out of the central belt and buying a place with my partner near Aviemore and in the Cairngorm hills.
 She managed to find work in the primary school in the village, and I made a few thousand a year selling portraits for a living.
 I would do around twenty or thirty over twelve months, and charge about five to seven hundred pounds for each.
 The rest of the time I kept a sketchpad where I would allow myself the freedom the oil paintings denied me.
 I never did anything with this work, yet I knew it was important to do it.
 I would sketch in pencil or use watercolours or acrylics, and the sketch pads were of three sizes: A3, A4 and A5.
 Usually, the portraits were about six to eight times A3.
 I would sometimes in the sketchpads redo the paintings in a form that wasn't concerned with flattering the subjects who would sit for me, finding in their features a fascination that had little to do with verisimilitude.
 I would exaggerate the nose of the son and see how much like his father he now happened to be.
 I would shrink the jaw inherited from a mother and see how much prettier her daughter would now seem.
 It means that over the years I have become perhaps hyper-sensitive to the physiognomy of family resemblance, seeing beauty in the eye of the beholder but also in the genetic makeup.
 It has given my approach to beauty an aspect of the objective - or perhaps a subjectivity so strenuously applied that it can hardly pass for the conventional approach to beauty at all.

 Jenny and I would visit my mother every other week and often stayed over, occasionally staying for a full weekend.
 Ever since my father died three years earlier I wanted to live a little closer to her, and Jenny's parents were fifteen years younger than my mother, still in good health and living in the south of England.
 If we were going to move to be closer to a loved one, better it be my mother she insisted.
 However on this particular occasion I visited my mother alone: she had little need of my company, she admitted, but she could really make use of me and my four-wheel-drive as she explained that since the weather had been terrible, it hadn't been easy for a friend of hers to get over to her brother's place during the last few days.
-It was urgent, my mother said, because a friend of the brother's was trying to get power of attorney, which would mean the farmhouse, livestock and land would go to the stranger and not to my mother's friend when the brother passed away.
+It was urgent, my mother said, because a friend of the brother's was trying to get power of attorney, which she seemed to think would mean the farmhouse, livestock and land would go to the stranger and not to my mother's friend when the brother passed away.
 As she went into the details the night before on the phone, my mind tried to make sense of the intricacies of the situation, but what I did understand clearly was that she wanted me to drive the forty miles north, pick her and her friend up, and drive another fifteen miles north and along various small roads and tracks that could only be negotiated with a vehicle like my own.
 The signing was going to take place the following day: could I get to hers before lunchtime, so they could arrive before the solicitor and the brother's friend would get there?

 That evening telling Jenny about my mother's request we both mused over the oddness of the situation: that a lawyer and the friend would be going out to the farmhouse to sign a document, and there my mother, her friend and I would be trying to stop it happening.
 It sounded exciting to me and frightening to Jenny.
 Don't get hurt she said, having envisaged a Western scenario about homesteaders and cattle barons.
 I smiled and said neither the homesteaders nor the barons had four-wheel drives.